 The park surrounds the lake and boasts a wooded family campground and a variety of year-round cabins for families and gatherings of all sizes, including the roomy Laurel Lodge.
 No visit to the park is complete without a stop in the dining lodge for a hearty meal.

 The 120-acre lake has one boat ramp along State Route 278 by the dam.
 Hand-powered and electric motor-only boats are permitted on the lake.
-A variety of paddle equipment is available to rent during the boating season including pontoons, canoes, kayaks, and stand-up paddleboards from the boathouse.
-For more information, call (740) 596-4949.
+The Lake Hope Boathouse offers canoes, kayaks, paddleboards, pedal boats, and pontoon boats for rent in Spring, Summer, and Fall.
+For boat rental information, call 740-596-4949.

 Cabins & Camping

 Details on cabin and camping options are found on the Lake Hope State Park Campground page.
 There are a variety of vacation Cabin options including Laurel Lodge which accommodates up to 24 guests, a family campground with Electric and Non-electric sites and Camper Cabins.

 Backpacking campsites, an equestrian camp, and a hunters camp are available in Zaleski State Forest.

 The Lake Hope Dining Lodge offers made-from-scratch food using Ohio products, with a strong emphasis on real pit barbecue.
 Banquet facilities and meeting room is available.
 Days and hours of operation vary throughout the year, as does the menu.
 Call (740) 596-0601 or find Lake Hope Lodge on Facebook for details.

 Anglers will find good catches of bluegill, catfish, crappie, and largemouth bass at Lake Hope.

 - A valid Ohio fishing license is required (16 and older).